UDISE Plus Aadhaar OTP Not Coming 2026-27 – Why It Fails & What to Do for APAAR and PEN

 Reason 5: Too Many OTP Requests — Account Temporarily Locked

-Signs of an account lock: the OTP request appears to succeed ("OTP Sent" message) but no SMS arrives at all — not even after several minutes.
+Signs of an account lock: the OTP request appears to succeed ("OTP Sent" message) but no SMS arrives at all—not even after several minutes.
 This is different from the mobile being inactive, which also produces no SMS.

-What to do:
+What you should do:

 - Wait 24 hours before attempting another OTP request

-- After 24 hours, attempt one single OTP request — do not make multiple requests in the same session
+- After 24 hours, attempt one single OTP request—do not make multiple requests in the same session

 - If the lock persists, contact UIDAI through their grievance portal or toll-free number (1947) for manual unlock assistance